apache/cordova-docs/www/docs/en/3.3.0/guide/platforms/wp7/index.md

 To simplify development, Cordova bundles a script to build Visual Studio templates.
 These allow you to rapidly generate Cordova apps, and you can modify them if necessary.
-The steps below show how to generate it.
+The steps below <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a> how to generate it.

-### Run the Batch File to Create and Install the Templates
+### Run the Batch <a href="../../../cordova/file/fileobj/fileobj.html">File</a> to Create and Install the Templates

 The root of the repo contains a `createTemplates.bat` file.
 Double-clicking this file generates two `.zip` files: